Save even more trees and try...

 If this report has compelled you to change your own consumer habits, thankfully there are now some great alternatives to traditional toilet paper and paper towels.
 The two that we are going to explore here are toilet paper made with recycled content, and toilet paper made with bamboo.

-For the very first time this year, the NRDC has included bamboo brands in their annual scorecard.
-Cloud Paper is thrilled that we received the highest score possible for bamboo brands, thanks in part to our FSC certification that guarantees our bamboo is sourced from responsibly-managed land.
+For the second time in report card history, the NRDC has included bamboo brands in their annual scorecard.
+Cloud Paper is thrilled to receive the highest score possible for bamboo brands, and the only bamboo brand to achieve 500 points.
 Toilet paper made from bamboo is the route that we at Cloud Paper decided to go, for three compelling reasons.

 If you have read this far, you probably feel the same way we do about ending deforestation caused by paper products, and there are some steps that you can take to help usher the world towards a more sustainable future.